Vheissu/au-cardigan-ui/README.md

 ## Credits

 Inspiration for this library was taken from [Gestalt](https://github.com/pinterest/gestalt) by Pinterest, including attribute names and how markup for some of their React components were created.
+Some styling inspiration and code was taken from [Bootstrap](https://github.com/twbs/bootstrap).